sti-shivs/Pollicher/README.md

 ### Description ###

 ### Installation ###
 You can download Pollicher using the built in SourceTree repository browser.
-If you download Pollicher manually, make sure it is uploaded to "/wp-content/plugins/shivs-poll/"
+If you download Pollicher manually, make sure it is uploaded to "/wp-content/plugins/"

-### FAQ ###